rlouf/mcx/design_notes/mcmx_design.md

    possible.
 Knowing how to express a probabilistic graphical model and manipulating Numpy arrays should be enough.
 It should provide a "no surprise" API.
 2. Leverages **modern hardware** for inference, namely GPUs and TPUs.
-Performance should be performant to allow **fast iteration** in the exploration phase.
+Inference should be performant to allow **fast iteration** in the exploration phase.
 3. **Focuses exclusively on sampling** to approximate the posterior.
 4. Welcomes **sequential sampling** as a first-class citizen.